-Probably by this time you already know why is important to have your logo in vector format.
-Now in this article, my purpose is to give you some options so that you can have your logo in a format that gives you the flexibility and scalability that your brand needs.
+By this time, you probably already know why it is important to have your logo in vector format.
+Now, in this article, my purpose is to give you some options so that you can have your logo in a format that gives you the flexibility and scalability that your brand needs.

-I want you to know what option is better for you and the results you can get from each one.
+I want you to know these options and decide what is better for you and the results you can get from each one.

 This is the easiest and fastest way, but far from being the best.
-You might find a lot of websites that do automatic conversions and let me explain where is the problem with automatic conversions.
+You might find a lot of websites that do automatic conversions, let me explain where is the problem with automatic conversions.

-I believe it’s a problem coming from the original image and the accuracy.
-The program will convert pixels into math expressions.
-The algorithm is designed to understand the shapes and color, but still sees pixels.
-Depending on the resolution of the original and how the algorithm is designed, you might get a pixelated image but in vectors.
+The algorithm is designed to understand the shapes and colors, but still sees pixels.
+And, depending on the resolution of the original picture and how the algorithm is designed, you might get a pixelated image but in vectors.

 Also, if your picture has shadows, gradients, or several shades of colors, the software will try to find the closest average color of the gradations, turning it into color patches.

-Software like Adobe Illustrator and Corel Draw also include an automatic converter, however, in the case you already have any of these programs, the better you can do is recreated it to get the best of a quality vector file.
+Software like Adobe Illustrator and Corel Draw also includes an automatic converter.
+However, in the case you already have any of these programs, the better you can do is recreated it to get the best of a quality vector file.

 Option #2: Do it your self.

-But if you are a casual user of vector graphics, you may download other free software like Inkscape that may help you on your purpose.
+But if you are a casual user of vector graphics, you may want to download other free software like Inkscape that may help you with your purpose.

 Option #3: Pay to a Graphic designer.